Skip to main content

 Be aware of this Zendesk ticket and respond accordingly: {{Chat2.messageHistory}}.
 Also know the that the customer has $40M total with $10M in Checking and $30M in Savings.
 Format your response nicely and use bullet points when necessary.

-Add a backend API that has an OpenAI step and that references the state variable in the prompt input field.
+Add a backend API that has an OpenAI step and that references the frontend variable in the prompt input field.

 1. Click on the Chat component on the right and set Message History Data to {{openai_chat.response.messageHistory}}